 Ways of repaying an interest-only mortgage

-With an interest-only mortgage your repayments will only cover the interest due on the amount you borrowed and nothing off the original loan.
-You must put in place and maintain a suitable plan or strategy (referred to here simply as a repayment plan ) to pay off the money you originally borrowed at the end of the mortgage term.
+With an interest-only mortgage your repayments only cover the interest on the amount you borrowed and nothing off the original loan.
+You must put in place and maintain a suitable plan or strategy (referred to here simply as a repayment plan ) to pay off the capital at the end of the mortgage.
 Find out more below – including what to do if you’re worried you won’t have enough to repay an existing interest-only mortgage.

 Interest-only mortgages – an example